Skip to main content

 • Tasks: Agile breaks user stories into tasks, or units of work carried out by individual developers.
 Developers are assigned tasks and build the features mentioned in user stories.

 Because of their flexibility, agile PRDs go through more changes during development.
-Product owners also rely more on stakeholder involvement and team suggestions when writing requirements.
-In turn, owners have to inform teams and stakeholders when changes occur to ensure alignment.
+Product owners also lean more on stakeholder input and team feedback when writing requirements.
+In turn, you need to keep your team and stakeholders informed as things change.

 Here are six steps to writing a PRD.